Measurement of the Born cross section for $e^+e^- \to p K^- K^- \bar{\Xi}^+$ at $\sqrt{s} =$ 3.5-4.9 GeV: Summary

 \acknowledgments

 The BESIII Collaboration thanks the staff of BEPCII (https://cstr.cn/31109.02.BEPC) and the IHEP computing center for their strong support.
 This work is supported in part by the Fundamental Research Funds for the Central Universities Nos. lzujbky-2025-ytA05, lzujbky-2025-it06, lzujbky-2024-jdzx06; National Key R\&D Program of China under Contracts Nos.
 2023YFA1606000, 2023YFA1606704; National Natural Science Foundation of China (NSFC) under Contracts Nos.
 12247101, 11635010, 11735014, 11935015, 11935016, 11935018, 12025502, 12035009, 12035013, 12061131003, 12192260, 12192261, 12192262, 12192263, 12192264, 12192265, 12221005, 12225509, 12235017, 12361141819; the Natural Science Foundation of Gansu Province Nos.
-22JR5RA389, 25JRRA799; the ‘111 Center’ under Grant No. B20063; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the CAS Center for Excellence in Particle Physics (CCEPP); Joint Large-Scale Scientific Facility Funds of the NSFC and CAS under Contract No. U1832207; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; Agencia Nacional de Investigación y Desarrollo de Chile (ANID), Chile under Contract No. ANID PIA/APOYO AFB230003; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts Nos.
+22JR5RA389, 25JRRA799; the ‘111 Center’ under Grant No. B20063; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the CAS Center for Excellence in Particle Physics (CCEPP); Joint Large-Scale Scientific Facility Funds of the NSFC and CAS under Contract No. U1832207; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts Nos.
 2021.0174, 2021.0299; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; National Science Research and Innovation Fund (NSRF) via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation of Thailand under Contract No. B50G670107; Polish National Science Centre under Contract No. 2019/35/O/ST2/02907; Swedish Research Council under Contract No. 2019.04595; The Swedish Foundation for International Cooperation in Research and Higher Education under Contract No. CH2018-7756; U. S. Department of Energy under Contract No. DE-FG02-05ER41374.